jeka-dev/jeka/docs/faq.md

 _Jeka_ helps to translate all dependencies declared in a _Maven_ project into equivalent _Java_ code.

-Assuming _Maven_ is already installed and there is a _pom.xml_ file at the root of the project, execute `jeka pom#code` to display on console, _Java_ code to copy-paste in a build class.
+Assuming _Maven_ is already installed and there is a _pom.xml_ file at the root of the project, execute `jeka maven#migrationCode`to display _Java_ code to copy-paste in a build class.

 ## Compilation